-Ed Lascelles, BA (Hons), heads up the technology investment team.
-He joined in 2004 having started his career advising public companies and became a partner in 2009.
-He holds a first-class honours degree in Philosophy from UCL.
+Ed Lascelles, BA (Hons), heads up the technology investment team at Albion Capital, focusing on B2B software and disruptive tech services.
+He joined Albion Capital in 2004 having started his career advising public companies during the 'dotcom' boom, and became a partner in 2009.
+Ed graduated from University College London with a first-class honours degree in Philosophy.

-Paul Lehair, MSc, MA, is an investment director who joined in 2019 having spent five years at Citymapper.
-He also worked at Viagogo and in M&A at Citigroup.
-He holds a dual Masters' degree in European Political Economy from the LSE and Political Science and Sciences Po Paris.
+Paul Lehair, MSc, MA, joined Albion Capital with 10 years of experience in tech start-ups and investment banking.
+He came from Citymapper where he was Finance Director for five years having joined when the company had less than ten employees.
+He also worked in business operations at Viagogo and in M&A TMT at Citigroup.
+Paul is an investment manager at Albion specialising in technology investing.
+He holds a dual Masters' degree in European Political Economy from the London School of Economics and Political Science and Sciences Po Paris.

-Catriona McDonald, BA (Hons), is an investment director specialising in technology investing.
-She joined in 2018 from Goldman Sachs where she worked on IPOs, M&A and leveraged buyouts in New York and London.
+Catriona McDonald, BA (Hons), joined Albion Capital in 2018 from Goldman Sachs where she worked on IPOs, M&A and leveraged buyouts in New York and London.
+Her time in banking gave her experience of implementing proven systems and running detailed analysis.
+She is now an investment manager at Albion specialising in technology investing.
 She graduated from Harvard University, majoring in Economics.